LarssonGitHub/Encrypted_password_manager/README.md

-# The_padlock_vault
+# The padlock vault

-Create an app in node.js that can store chipered passwords, usernames for websites and services, **which must** be able to run as a stand-alone application without the need for a browser.
+Create an app with the electron framework that can store encrypted credentials for websites and services, which must be able to run as a stand-alone application without the need for a browser.

 ## How to install and run